-Neurons, brain cancer cells require the same little-known protein for long-term survivalJuly 15th, 2014 in Medical research /
+Neurons, brain cancer cells require the same little-known protein for long-term survivalJuly 15, 2014 in Medicine & Health / Medical research

 Researchers at the UNC School of Medicine have discovered that the protein PARC/CUL9 helps neurons and brain cancer cells override the biochemical mechanisms that lead to cell death in most other cells.
 In neurons, long-term survival allows for proper brain function as we age.
 In brain cancer cells, though, long-term survival contributes to tumor growth and the spread of the disease.

 These results, published in the journal Science Signaling, not only identify a previously unknown mechanism used by neurons for their much-needed survival, but show that brain cancer cells hijack the same mechanism for their own survival.

 The discovery will lead to new investigations of brain cancer treatments and provides insight into Parkinson's disease, including a potential new research tool for scientists.

 "PARC is very similar to Parkin, a protein that's mutated in Parkinson's disease," said Mohanish Deshmukh, a professor of cell biology and physiology and senior author of the Science Signaling paper.
 "We think they might work in tandem to protect neurons."

 If so, researchers can investigate the interplay between these proteins to create better drugs to treat the second-most prevalent neurodegenerative disease after Alzheimer's disease.